GridTools/gt4py/docs/quickstart.rst

 Computations and Intervals
 --------------------------

-`Computations` and `interval` determined the iteration space and schedule in the vertical direction.
+`Computations` and `interval` determine the iteration space and schedule in the vertical direction.
 The `computation` context determines in which order the vertical dimension is iterated over. ``FORWARD`` specifies an iteration from low to high index, while ``BACKWARD`` is an iteration from high to low index.
 For contexts declared ``PARALLEL``, no order is assumed and only computations